Written by Rachael Kraft (Updated 4/21/2023)

 A scared or stressed horse will back away from you or resist your attempts to control him.
 He may flick his ears backward or even pin them back flat against his head.
 He’ll grind his teeth in frustration and swish his tail with agitation.
 His lips will be tight and his eyes wide open.

 He may lift his head high and paw or stomp his feet in frustration.
 Take care with a horse showing this kind of body language.
 He could easily injure you if you continue to push him.

-The lightness of your horse trailer can be influenced by the size and positioning of the windows.
+The lightness of your horse trailer can be influenced by the size and positioning of the horse trailer windows.
 It also helps if your trailer is painted white on the inside to reflect the maximum amount of light.
 Look for tubular head dividers that allow your horse to see his trailer mates and more of his surroundings.
-Solid metal head dividers tend to make a horses feel more claustrophobic.
+Solid metal head dividers tend to make horses feel more claustrophobic.

 Since horses have such a strong fight or flight instinct, they do not like to be confined in small spaces.
 That’s why enough room in your trailer to move around is a huge factor in your horse’s comfort level.
 Look for a trailer with a wide open loading door and individual stalls with enough space for their specific breed size.

 Many conventional slant load trailers have a very narrow rear loading door positioned beside a stationary rear tack area.
 Instead, we recommend the SafeTack design with a tack area that swings out like a second door.
 This leaves a very wide loading area so the horse never feels confined or trapped.